Sustainable fishery: Habitat modification

 Nearly all the world's continental shelves, and large areas of continental slopes, underwater ridges, and seamounts, have had heavy bottom trawls and dredges repeatedly dragged over their surfaces.
 For fifty years, governments and organizations, such as the Asian Development Bank, have encouraged the fishing industry to develop trawler fleets.
 Repeated bottom trawling and dredging literally flattens diversity in the benthic habitat, radically changing the associated communities.

+Habitat loss also extends to coastal vegetation.
+Mangrove forests act as breeding and nursery grounds that support larger numbers of fish, crustaceans and shellfish, which many small-scale fisheries depend on for food and income.
+More than four million people fish in mangroves worldwide, and the forests are an important source of food security in many countries.
+Since the 2000s, however, these forests have shrunk by about 0.5 percent a year, and that loss reduces the habitat the fisheries rely on.

 Changing the ecosystem balance

 Since 1950, 90 percent of 25 species of big predator fish have gone.